Hyunwoo-Park-Yonsei/Curator_Drone/README.md

 ### Tracking

 * Used Yolo framework to recognize people.
-* Using red box of recognized people, I was able to track people.
+* Using red box and simple algorithm, I was able to track people.

 ![ex_screenshot1](./img/1.png)